wdi-sg/sei-1/project-2/readme.md

 Given __Bloom's Taxonomy__, everyone should be able to apply their knowledge of Node.js, CRUD and PostgreSQL.
 Students must remember enough of the concepts to to understand how to apply their knowledge / build this project.

-Everyone is expected to be able to articulate how their app and code works.

 ![https://cft.vanderbilt.edu/wp-content/uploads/sites/59/Blooms-Taxonomy-650x366.jpg](https://cft.vanderbilt.edu/wp-content/uploads/sites/59/Blooms-Taxonomy-650x366.jpg)

 ##### Plagiarism